deg/sodium/README.md

 # Parameter type-checking

-... pending.
 For now, just starting to check if parameters are valid.
+This is a bit of a mixed blessing, because I've not yet found a definitive list of all the valid parameters.
+So, this may be overly restrictive.

+I will, soon, add an option to partially disable checking.
+But, NYI.
+For now, you can call the Soda-ash function directly. `>event` and friends will work just fine.

 # A few helpful utility functions